About choosing a restaurant in La Plagne

 Modern European & International Restaurants

-Steel topped counters, high swivel stools and inky images of Manhattan, Le Pizzburg burger bar feels more like somewhere you’re lucky enough to discover in New York than in the Alps.
+Steel topped counters, high swivel stools and inky images of Manhattan, Le Pizzburg burger bar feels more like somewhere you’re lucky enough to discover in New York than in Plagne Centre.
 The only give-away that you’re in France is the mesmerising freestyle skiing playing on the flat screen TV in the corner.
 Situated opposite the lift pass office, it is a stone’s throw away from many of the commercial centre’s bars.
 You quickly understand why seasonnaires quickly fill up their loyalty cards for this burger bar.
 Pizzburg is amazing value for money with incredibly generous portions of mouth-watering high quality food with excellent service.
 Need to feel more human after the après ski hangover from hell?
 This is the place that will miraculously bring you back to life!

 Although La Plagne has no dedicated vegetarian or vegan restaurants you'll find that most Savoyard restaurants have plenty of non-meat options on the menu along the lines of fondue, raclette and other cheesy dishes.